-The electrochemical behaviour of the corroded surfaces of the three steel clamps is in good agreement with the findings of the chemical and metallurgical characterization and the available literature data.
-Higher carbon and sulphur content in iron matrix contribute to higher susceptibility to corrosion [25].
-Clamp S.214 surface, in its as received state, was covered with some typical iron corrosion products.
-This corrosion layer delayed the uniform wetting of the metal surface and this is evident by the fluctuations observed in the OCP curve during the initial 20 minutes of immersion (Fig. 6).
-The final equilibrium potential corresponds to an electrochemically active state –i.e. the corrosion process is re-activated.
-Clamp S.200 and S.245 exhibit similar trends and in both cases the free corrosion potential is stabilized very quickly at more positive (noble) potentials.
-The 5 minute- and 30 minute-OCP values are presented in Table 3.
-The results of the subsequent linear polarization tests show that S.214 surface –of higher C concentration and metallurgical heterogeneity- is more prone to further corrosion, exhibiting the highest corrosion current density (Icorr) and annual corrosion rate and the lowest polarisation resistance (Rp) (Table 3).
-S.214 corrosion rate is two times higher than that of S.245 –the pure iron clamp- and nearly four times higher compared to S.200.
-The best electrochemical properties towards corrosion are observed for clamp S.200 and are attributed to the addition of chromium in the alloy.
+The electrochemical behaviour of the corroded surfaces of the three steel clamps is in good agreement with the findings of the chemical and metallurgical characterisation and the available literature data.
+Higher carbon and sulphur content in the iron matrix contribute to a higher susceptibility to corrosion [25].
+Clamp S.214’s surface, in its as-received state, was covered with some typical iron corrosion products.
+This corrosion layer delayed the uniform wetting of the metal surface, and this is evident by the fluctuations observed in the OCP curve during the initial 20 minutes of immersion (Figure 6).
+The final equilibrium potential corresponds to an electrochemically active state, i.e. the corrosion process is re-activated.
+Clamps S.200 and S.245 exhibit similar trends, and in both cases, the free corrosion potential is stabilised very quickly at more positive (noble) potentials.
+The 5-minute and 30-minute OCP values are presented in Table 3.
+The results of the subsequent linear polarisation tests show that S.214’s surface, which is of higher C concentration and metallurgical heterogeneity, is more prone to further corrosion, exhibiting the highest corrosion current density (Icorr) and annual corrosion rate and the lowest polarisation resistance (Rp) (Table 3).
+S.214’s corrosion rate is two times higher than that of S.245, the pure iron clamp, and nearly four times higher than S.200.
+The best electrochemical properties relating to corrosion are observed for clamp S.200 and are attributed to the addition of chromium in the alloy.

 Computational modelling